Call/Text 602-456-1492 Ilove@boobiejuice.com

 The Scientific Principle Behind Lyophilization

 Lyophilization works on the principle of sublimation, which involves transforming water from a solid (ice) directly into vapor (water vapor) without passing through the liquid phase.
 This process occurs under low pressure and at extremely low temperatures, typically below freezing.
-By subjecting the breast milk to these specific conditions, freeze drying technology effectively removes water without compromising its nutritional value.
+By subjecting the breast milk to these specific conditions, freeze drying technology effectively removes water from fresh breast milk without compromising its nutritional value.

 Comparing Freeze Drying with Traditional Freezing